marisavukas/poblanos/README.md

 5. Open a web browser and navigate to http://localhost:3000.

-##Tech Used:
+## Tech Used:

-• React.js
+- React.js
-• React Router
+- React Router